-A. Spiritual Saturation (1b) - "Early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;"
+A. Spiritual Saturation (vs. 1b)

+1 O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;

 David desired to seek the Lord early.
 He was his priority.
 It is apparent that David desired the Lord above all else.
 If he received nothing else that day, he desired to receive the blessing and presence of God.

 This goes much deeper than a simple desire for the blessing of God.
 David wanted to be filled with the Lord's presence.
 He thirsted for the Lord; he longed for Him as one who dwelt in a dry and barren land would thirst and long for a refreshing drink.
 David wasn't interested in a causal drink.
 He wanted to spend some time at the Lord's well and drink his fill of the Lord's abundant supply.
 He wanted his soul to be saturated with the Lord.

 Many today have a causal approach concerning the Lord.
 They seem to be content with a casual drink once in a while.
 Most aren't interested in drinking from His cup each day.

-Note Psalms 34:8
+I am a candidate for all I can receive from the Lord.
+I am thirsty for Him.
+My soul longs for His sweet fellowship and I desire to walk with Him.